 Placements don’t define a player, but if you played like garbage and lost most of your placement games, you’ve made a perfect opportunity for you examine your games and scrutinize your own play.
 It’s so easy to notice when your teammates are playing like bonobos, but it’s way more challenging to be self-critical.
 Shouldn’t the fact that it’s so easy to recognize when our teammates make mistakes also be the indicator that we are making just as many mistakes?
 If you think your teammates are bad, don’t waste your time playing at their level.
 If your play hardly exceeds the level of the average player in your games, you won’t progress.
 Challenge yourself and study what mistakes you are making so you can stop making them.

-Right now I want you to open your match history and check how many control wards (formerly pink wards) you bought in your last five or ten ranked games.
+Open your match history and check how many control wards (formerly pink wards) you bought in your last five or ten ranked games.
 If you keep seeing the number 0, you have not been buying enough control wards.
 If you are regularly leaving the fountain with more than 75 gold and an open item slot, and you do NOT have already have a control ward on the map, you are probably making a mistake by not buying a control ward.
 For only 75 gold they provide a lot of value, and you can do your entire team a favor by utilizing your only control ward slot.
-My advice isn’t just “buy control wards” as it is to reflect on your completed games, whether you won or lost.
+My advice isn’t just “buy more control wards.”
+Rather, it’s more about reflecting on how you contributed to the outcome of a game.
 Your match history is a place to review things like your item builds, damage outputs, creepscores, warding habits, and kill to death ratios.
 The next step is making sense of all that information.

-Your initial placement is only where your season begins.
+Remember, however your placement games turn out, your initial skill group is only where the season begins.
+You decide how it ends.
 If you bombed your placements or dropped to a lower rank than you expected, I hope you’re not too discouraged to quit playing altogether.
 Did you know most players are placed lower than where they ended the last season?
 Even pro players started this season in Platinum before grinding into Diamond and beyond.
 If you are a competitive player and want to get better at this game, you have to not only admit you are bad, you have to be able to identify what your mistakes are and work at minimizing them.
-Next week I’ll be discussing match histories in further detail, as well as talking about ways to identify our strengths and weaknesses as players.
-Good luck with your placements!